Shreyasinha518/Shreyasinha518/README.md

 # 💫 About Me:
-🌟 Hi, I’m Shreya Sinha from Techno Main Salt Lake!
+🌟 Hi, I’m Shreya Sinha from Techno Main Salt Lake!<br>
 🏸💻 Fun fact?
-I can switch from smashing a badminton shuttle to smashing bugs in code with the same level of excitement!
+I can switch from smashing a badminton shuttle to smashing bugs in code with the same level of excitement!<br>
-🚀 I’m always exploring new tech, picking up cool skills, and building things that make me go “whoa, I made that!”
+🚀 I’m always exploring new tech, picking up cool skills, and building things that make me go “whoa, I made that!”<br>
-🤝 Here on GitHub, I’m all about collaborating, creating, and growing with inspiring people like you.
+🤝 Here on GitHub, I’m all about collaborating, creating, and growing with inspiring people like you.<br>
 Let’s make something awesome together! ✨🔥

 ## 🌐 Socials: